ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * When an Access Token is revoked, the Authorization Server adds the corresponding token hash to the TRL.
 Also, when a revoked Access Token eventually expires, the Authorization Server removes the corresponding token hash from the TRL.

-   In either case, after updating the TRL, the Authorization Server sends Observe Notifications as per {{RFC7641}}.
-That is, an Observe Notification is sent to each registered device subscribed to the TRL resource and to which the Access Token pertains.
+   In either case, after updating the TRL, the Authorization Server sends Observe notifications as per {{RFC7641}}.
+That is, an Observe notification is sent to each registered device subscribed to the TRL resource and to which the Access Token pertains.

    Depending on the specific subscription established through the observation request, the notification provides the current updated list of revoked Access Tokens in the portion of the TRL pertaining to that device (see {{ssec-trl-full-query}}), or rather the most recent TRL updates occurred over that list of pertaining revoked Access Tokens (see {{ssec-trl-diff-query}}).

-   Further Observe Notifications may be sent, consistently with ongoing additional observations of the TRL resource.
+   Further Observe notifications may be sent, consistently with ongoing additional observations of the TRL resource.

 * An administrator can access and subscribe to the TRL like a registered device, while getting the full updated representation of the TRL.

 {{fig-protocol-overview}} shows a high-level overview of the service provided by this protocol.
-In particular, it shows the Observe Notifications sent by the Authorization Server to one administrator and four registered devices, upon revocation of the issued Access Tokens t1, t2 and t3, with token hash th1, th2 and th3, respectively.
+In particular, it shows the Observe notifications sent by the Authorization Server to one administrator and four registered devices, upon revocation of the issued Access Tokens t1, t2 and t3, with token hash th1, th2 and th3, respectively.
 Each dotted line associated with a pair of registered devices indicates the Access Token that they both own.

 ~~~~~~~~~~~
                     +----------------------+